Languages of Bihar: Surjapuri

 Surjapuri is a language variety spoken in Purnia division (Araria, Purnia, Katihar and Kishanganj districts), and adjoining areas of West Bengal, although it has been clubbed under Hindi in the census.
-In fact, it is more closely-related to Assamese and Bengali than Hindi, being the western extension of the Kamatpuri group of dialects like Rajbanshi in neighbouring Nepal and Rangpuri in nearby Bangladesh.
+In fact, it is more closely related to Assamese and Bengali than Hindi, being the western extension of the Kamata group of lects like Rajbanshi in neighbouring Nepal and Rangpuri in nearby Bangladesh.
 In the west it blends with eastern dialects of Maithili.

 Tharu

-Tharu is spoken by many ethnic Tharu living in West Champaran district, adjoining Chitwan district of Nepal.
-It is heavily influenced by Bhojpuri.
+Tharu is spoken by the Tharu people of the Terai region in Nepal and neighboring regions of Uttarakhand, Uttar Pradesh and Bihar in India.
+Tharu language is one of the major language spoken in Nepal.
+Although their own precise classification within Indo-Aryan remains uncertain, Tharu languages have superficial similarities with neighbouring languages such as Awadhi, Maithili, Bengali, Rajbanshi and Bhojpuri.
+In Bihar it is spoken in northern parts of East Champaran and West Champaran districts.